(A resource guide for parents whose children are detained at the San Francisco Juvenile Hall)

 The Juvenile Hall is located at 375 Woodside Avenue, San Francisco, CA 94127.
 Parking is available in the parking lot adjacent to the building or in the surrounding streets.

-If a child is arrested by the San Francisco Police Department, he or she will be held custody in the San Francisco Juvenile Hall.
+If a child is arrested by the San Francisco Police Department, he or she will be held in custody in the San Francisco Juvenile Hall.
 If your child is not released within 24 hours from the time of the arrest, your child will be detained at the facility until otherwise ordered by the court for commitment elsewhere.
 If your child is placed on probation, all provisions will be decided by the court and will be enforced the Probation Officer.

 Once admitted to the facility, each minor will undergo a comprehensive screening process.
 This involves physical inspection for possession of any illegal substances or weapons and medical examination to address injuries or other medical issues that are necessary.
 Upon completion of this procedure, they will be placed into their designated quarters for detention until ordered for release by the court.

 All incarcerated youth at the San Francisco Juvenile Hall get provided with the basic necessities to maintain personal care and cleanliness.
 Each child is supplied on a consistent basis or as necessary while he or she is detained.
-He or she is not to share these items with other minors and the supplies are not recycled for use with other minors either as a standard procedure for hygiene purposes.
+He or she is not to share these items with other minors, and the supplies are not recycled for use with other minors either as a standard procedure for hygiene purposes.
 All minors are expected to practice proper hygiene at all times.
 Guidelines on proper hygiene practice are strictly enforced by the facility.

-When minors are transferred to a different detention facility due to a court order, their personal clothing will be worn (instead of clothing provided by the facility) and all personal belongings will accompany them to their new housing location.
-Once they are fully discharge from San Francisco Juvenile Hall, the same procedure applies.
+When minors are transferred to a different detention facility due to a court order, their personal clothing will be worn (instead of clothing provided by the facility), and all personal belongings will accompany them to their new housing location.
+Once they are fully discharged from San Francisco Juvenile Hall, the same procedure applies.
 Parents will be notified of any change in status as a courtesy by the Probation Officer.

 To contact your child's Probation Officer, you may call (415) 753-7800 daily during normal business hours.